Haifacadiri/Haifacadiri/README.md

 # Hi, I'm Haifa C

 B.Tech Computer Science Graduate
 Aspiring Data Scientist | Machine Learning & Data Analysis
 ## About Me

-- Recently completed a Data Science Internship
+- Completed a Data Science Internship and gained hands-on experience
-- Passionate about Machine Learning and turning data into insights
+- Passionate about Machine Learning and uncovering insights from data
-- Always learning and exploring new tools in the Data Science ecosystem
+- Continuously exploring new tools and trends in the Data Science ecosystem
-- Open to Data Science and ML roles and opportunities
+- Actively seeking opportunities in Data Science and Machine Learning

 ## Skills & Tools